 Brotherton Library study space

 There are silent study spaces throughout the Brotherton, including the main reading room and the West Building annex.
-The group study area is in the West Building on floor 3 and there is a group study room on floor 2 of the Main Building.
+The group study area is in the West Building on floor 3.
+There is a group study room on floor 2 of the Main Building.

 Drinks with lids are allowed in the library.
 Please consume other food and drink outside or in the Parkinson Court café.